SnakPe/Game-Of-Rules/README.md

 For example, if state 1 has a green, and state 2 has a red border, then a cell in state 1 will transition to state 2, if your rule is satisfied.</br>
 To define your rule, use the 3x3 grid below.
 The only important thing here is the amount of states in the neighbourhood.

-Yur are done!
+You are done!
 Click on **Create Ruleset**, and you can start playing around